 - Make It Spicier - Add cayenne pepper or hot sauce for extra heat.

-- Swap the Protein – Use crab, crawfish, or even chicken instead of shrimp.
+- Swap the Protein - Use crab, crawfish, or even chicken instead of shrimp, with crawfish offering an especially authentic Cajun flavor.

-- Thicken the Soup – Stir in a cornstarch slurry or blend a portion of the soup for a thicker consistency.
+- Thicken the Soup - Stir in a cornstarch slurry (use about 1 tablespoon cornstarch mixed with 1 tablespoon cold water per cup of broth) or blend a portion of the soup for a thicker consistency, or explore a richer alternative such as Parmesan sausage soup for richness.

 - Add More Vegetables - Bell peppers, okra, or diced tomatoes can add more texture and depth.